Easy Pasta Fagioli Soup

 What is Pasta Fagioli Soup?

-Pasta Fagioli, also known as “pasta e fagioli,” means pasta and beans.
-It is a hearty dish that originated in Italy.
+Pasta fagioli soup, also known as “pasta e fagioli,” means in Italian: pasta and beans.ย It is a hearty dish that originated in Italy centuries ago, and one of the most beloved dishes today.

-- The recipe is straightforward and easy to prepare.
+- The recipe is straightforward to prepare.ย

-- Plus, no fancy equipment is needed either, and you make it with a few easy steps.
+- Plus, no fancy equipment is needed either, and you can make it with a few easy steps.

-- The soup only needs 25 minutes to simmer, then the pasta is tossed in at the very end, for an additional 5 to 7 minutes of cooking, or longer if needed.ย Then it’s ready to serve.
+- The soup only needs 25 minutes to simmer, then the pasta is tossed in at the very end, for an additional 5 to 7 minutes of cooking, or longer if needed.
+Then it’s ready to serve.

-- But this recipe has been in our family for as long as we can remember, we can tell you it makes one hearty, flavorful dish.
+- However, truth be told!ย Everyone has a different version of our favorite “pasta fazool.”
+But this recipe has been in our family for as long as we can remember, and we can tell you it makes one hearty, flavorful dish.

-Perfect!
+It’s Perfect! ๐

 - Carrot – one carrot is enough.